microsoft/vscode-docs/docs/python/tutorial-fastapi.md

 If you are already working on **GitHub Codespaces** with our existing template, you can skip directly to the ["Replace the database"](#replace-the-database) section.

 If you are on Windows, you can work with Redis by setting up either a [Docker container](https://www.docker.com/products/docker-desktop/), a [GitHub Codespace](https://github.com/features/codespaces) or through [WSL](https://learn.microsoft.com/en-us/windows/wsl/) (Windows Subsystem for Linux).
-In this tutorial we will cover the set up using Docker containers, but you can refer to the [section above](#github-codespaces) for instructions on how to set up a GitHub Codespace.
+In this tutorial we will use a Docker container, but you can refer to the [section above](#github-codespaces) for instructions on how to set up a GitHub Codespace.

 Otherwise, if you are on a Linux or a macOS machine, you can install Redis by following the [instructions on their website](https://redis.io/docs/getting-started/), and then skip to the ["Replace the database"](#replace-the-database) section.